What the Food Industry Doesn’t Want You to Know About its Fresh Produce

-I avoid food packaging where possible, I mostly buy organic, and I try to stay away from processed foods with all those nasty additives.
+I avoid food packaging where possible, I mostly buy organic, and I eat a mostly plant-based diet.
 But there was this under-the-radar secret lurking in my food that I had no idea about.

 Lemme ask you a question: Which do you think tastes better and is better for you?